On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Introduction

-The primary purpose of this paper is to establish the formal language of statistical theory for collisionless dark matter flow by introducing basic notations, putting in place necessary equations, and laying down the fundamental rules.
-The theory itself is intrinsically complex due to stochasticity, nonlinearity, and multiscale nature, while we are still able to appreciate the beauty of nature as evidenced by the hidden symmetry in kinematic and dynamic relations.
-From this practice, we are able to demonstrate that on large scale, \begin{enumerate} \item The third order correlation determines the rate of energy cascade; \item The effective viscosity originates from velocity fluctuations and negative viscosity $\nu \left(a\right)$ reflects the inverse energy cascade; \item The $q$th order correlation functions scale as $\propto a^{{\left(q+2\right)/2}}$ for odd order \textit{q} and scale as $\propto a^{q/2} $ for even order \textit{q}; \item Mean overdensity on a given scale \textit{r} is proportional to the density correlation on the same scale, i.e.$f(\Omega _{m})\langle \delta \rangle \approx \langle \delta \delta ^{'} \rangle$.
-The existence of low density void region can be related to the negative density correlation $\langle\delta\delta{'}\rangle<0$ on that scale; \item (Reduced) velocity dispersion on a given scale is proportional to the density correlation on the same scale, i.e. ${\langle u^{2} \rangle /(3u^{2})} -1\propto \langle \delta \delta ^{'} \rangle$.
-Low density void region has relatively small velocity dispersion; \item The exponential velocity correlation originates from a combined kinematic and dynamic relations on large scale; \end{enumerate} While on small scale, a self-closed description for velocity evolution is developed along with the associated dynamic relations.
-The third order correlation and structure functions on small scale can be directly related to the constant rate of energy cascade $\varepsilon _{u}$.
+Our previous work focuses mainly on second-order statistics including the kinematic relations of second order \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+This paper will extend to high-order statistics, kinematic relations, and dynamic relations.
+The main objective of this paper is to establish the formal language of statistical theory for collisionless dark matter flow by introducing basic notations, putting in place necessary equations, and laying down the fundamental rules.
+The theory itself is intrinsically complex because of the stochasticity, nonlinearity, and multiscale nature.
+However, we are still able to appreciate the beauty of nature, as evidenced by the hidden symmetry in kinematic and dynamic relations.
+From this practice, we are able to demonstrate that on large scales of irrotational flow: \begin{enumerate} \item The third-order velocity correlations can be closely related to density correlation and pairwise velocity (Eqs. \eqref{ZEqnNum846484} and \eqref{ZEqnNum216206}); \item The effective viscosity originates from the inverse energy cascade from small to large scales (Eq. \eqref{ZEqnNum133069}); \item The $p$th order velocity correlations scale as $\propto a^{{\left(p+2\right)/2}}$ for odd order \textit{p} and scale as $\propto a^{p/2} $ for even order \textit{p} (Eq. \eqref{ZEqnNum252855}); \item The overdensity on a given scale \textit{r} is proportional to the density correlation on the same scale, i.e. $\langle \delta \rangle \propto \langle \delta \delta ^{'} \rangle$ (Eq. \eqref{ZEqnNum711863}).
+Therefore, the void region where $\langle \delta \rangle<0$ can be related to the negative density correlation $\langle\delta\delta{'}\rangle<0$ on the same scale where $r \approx$30Mpc/h; \item The excess velocity dispersion on a given scale is proportional to the overdensity on the same scale, i.e. $\langle u^{2} \rangle -3u^2 \propto \langle \delta \rangle$ (Eq. \eqref{ZEqnNum864804}).
+Low density void region has a negative excess velocity dispersion due to $\langle \delta \rangle<0$, i.e. the local velocity dispersion $\langle u^{2} \rangle$ is less than the asymptotic dispersion $3u^2$; \item The exponential velocity correlations originates from the kinematic and dynamic relations on large scales (Eq. \eqref{eq:196}); \end{enumerate} While on small scales of constant divergence flow: \begin{enumerate} \item A self-closed velocity evolution is developed by decomposing the velocity into motion in haloes and motion of haloes (Eq. \eqref{ZEqnNum598457}); \item Vorticity and enstrophy evolution can be derived from the self-closed equation of velocity (Eqs. \eqref{ZEqnNum968516} and \eqref{ZEqnNum517069}); \item Dynamic relations are derived to relate second- and third-order correlations (Eq. \eqref{ZEqnNum168148}); \item The third moment of the pairwise velocity is determined by the rate $\varepsilon_u$ of the energy cascade or $\langle(\Delta u_L)^3\rangle\propto\varepsilon_uar$ (Eq. \eqref{eq:258}); \item The power-law velocity correlations originates from the kinematic and dynamic relations on small scales (Eq. \eqref{eq:189}); \item The $p$th order velocity correlations follow $\propto a^{(3p-5)/4}$ for odd order $p$ and $\propto a^{3p/4}$ for even order $p$. \end{enumerate}